berkus/home/web/pages/tech/crypto_primitives.md

 Typically, if this hook returns false, you're in bad shape, especially if you're relying on random data to be used as encryption keys.

-Assuming we have sufficient randomness to start with, the wrapper provides methods to generate an arbitrary number of random bytes using two template methods similar to the STL `generate` and `generate_n`.
+Assuming that we have sufficient randomness, the wrapper provides methods to generate an arbitrary number of random bytes using two template methods similar to the STL `generate` and `generate_n`.
 The only difference from the STL algorithms is that these do not take a generator argument, instead these use the OpenSSL [RAND_bytes][bytes].
 A alternate (simpler) implementation could have been to just provide the random generator and let the user use the STL algorithms but